TU-CSCI3362-SP22/activity-observer-pattern/README.md

     implemented by the subject  calling an update() method in each of it's oberservers whenever it changes state.This pattern is often used in event handling.
 The Angular front-end framework, for example, uses observers extensively.
 ## Phase 3 - Implement the Observer Pattern
+    -Make a concrete observer class which has temp humidity and pressure.
+    -Make ticker alertbox and webpage to be subclasses of observer.
+    -In weatherData, take away ticker, alertbox, and webpage and add an observers ordered collection.
+    -for WeatherDatas initialize, add a ticker alertbox and webpage to observers.
+    -In concrete observer make tempUpdate humidityUpdate and pressUpdate which update the variables and also impliment that in each alert box ticker and webpage to call super whatever and do what THEY each need to do. (alert box will call its alerts, ticker and webpage will update).
+    -now in weatherdata make one setter (setWeather) which calls the observers update methods.